fathima-aifa/aqi-prediction-system/README.md

-# aqi-prediction-system
-Machine learning project for predicting Air Quality Index (AQI) using data analysis, model building, and a Streamlit web application.

-# 🌍 AQI Prediction System
+# AQI Prediction System

 ## 📌 Introduction
 This project is a machine learning-based Air Quality Index (AQI) prediction system.
 It uses historical weather and pollution data to predict AQI values based on user input.
-A Streamlit web application is also included for real-time prediction.
+The dataset used for this project is sourced from Kaggle (Delhi Weather AQI dataset).

 ---